jstoebel/dungeon_crawler/README.md

       - weapon -> upgrade weapon strength
       - health -> increase health (limit 100)

-  - Additionally, there are several methods to handle the altering of state.
-For example `pickupHealth` increases the health of the player by 10, but with an upper limit of 100. `upgradeWeapon` increases the strength of the players damage according to specific logic.
+  - Additionally, there are several dedicated methods to handle the altering of state.
+For example `pickupHealth` increases the health of the player by 10. `upgradeWeapon` increases the strength of the players damage according to specific logic.
 In other words, dedicated functions are responsible for altering parts of the state.
-In the future I would like to refactor to have Redux assume this responsability.
+In the future I would like to refactor to have Redux assume this responsibility.